adri326/5dchess-notation/README.md

 They *must* be preceded by their board's coordinates if there is more than one timeline at the currently described state of the game.
 If there is only one timeline up to this point, then physical moves may be written without their corresponding board's coordinate.

-Piece letters are the same as standard algebraic notation, with `D` for the dragon, `U` for the unicorn and `P` for pawn.
+Piece letters are the same as standard algebraic notation, with `D` for the dragon, `U` for the unicorn, `S` for the princess and `P` for the pawn.

 The following informations about checks can be appended to the move: